codinSamueldev/movie-api/readme.md

 virtualEnvironmentName/Scripts/activate
 ```

-Great!
-Now that the virtual environment is activated, we can install *FastAPI* and *uvicorn*.
+> "Great!
+Now that the virtual environment is activated, we can install *FastAPI* and *uvicorn*."

 FastAPI installation
 ```bash